jbangurajr/lpidevopslabs/README.md

 ## Support

 All the practices carried out with the help of this manual have been successfully tested.
-In case you have difficulties in implementing any of the application examples, please follow the instructions for each module, if necessary contact us (gilbert.toussido@gmail.com).
+In case you have difficulties in implementing any of the application examples, please follow the instructions for each module.